Continuum modelling of shear start-up in soft glassy materials: Theoretical framework for systems with homogeneous steady state

 The temporal evolution of the normalized velocity $v(y_0,t)/v_0$ computed near the moving wall at $y_0=L/16$ is displayed in Fig.~\ref{figpreliminary1bis} for four different values of $\Gp$ and up to $\tit=2.5 \tau$, i.e., just after the stress overshoot (see inset of Fig.~\ref{figpreliminary1bis}).
 During, the very early stage of the stress response, the material undergoes elastic loading and its deformation remains affine.
 Thus, velocity profiles are linear as long as $\tit\lesssim \tau$, as shown in the companion paper \cite{companion2}.
 This translates in Fig.~\ref{figpreliminary1bis} into a constant velocity given by the affine displacement $v(y_0=L/16,t)=15v_0/16$ for $\tit\lesssim \tau$, independent of the shear rate $\Gp$.

 Just before the overshoot, the shear band starts to nucleate and once the overshoot is reached, as $\dd\Sigma/\dd\tit <0$, the local velocity close to the moving boundary strongly decreases until a small but detectable negative velocity is measured at $y_0$ near the shear band interface.
 This elastic recoil is observed typically for $\tit/\tau\simeq 1.5$--3 depending on the shear rate.
 For larger $\tit/\tau$, the velocity at $y_0$ tends to zero, indicative of the presence of an arrested region.
-This behavior is in very close correspondence with the one observed experimentally in Ref.~\cite{Divoux:2010}, as discussed in the companion paper (see Fig.~4 in Ref.~\cite{companion2}).
+As also discussed in the companion paper (see Fig.~4 in Ref.~\cite{companion2}), this behavior is fully consistent with the one observed experimentally in Ref.~\cite{Divoux:2011}, where negative velocities are reported close to the moving surface together with vanishingly small velocities close to the fixed wall.